 - 60% of traffic is not in any experiment

 Optimizely also ensures mutual exclusivity between experiments in an exclusion group that run at different times.
-How?
-By assigning bucket ranges to experiments using a stratified sample of available buckets, with strata that consist of all current and previously allocated bucket ranges.

 To guard against any possibility of interaction effects, you might consider making all your experiments mutually exclusive.
 But, sometimes, making all experiments in the project mutually exclusive requires more traffic than is available.
 Depending on the traffic levels you need to reach significance and which parts of your code base are being tested, we recommend that some experiments overlap and some experiments be mutually exclusive.